Engagement rings with skinny bands.

 Firstly, it is worth noting that many jewellers refer to the band as the ‘shank‘ of the ring.
 Some ring shanks adjoin the setting, whilst others attach to the setting through ‘mounting.’

-The process of making an engagement ring takes between 3-4 weeks.
+The process of making an engagement ring takes between 3 and 4 weeks.
 Our clients typically choose their engagement ring design from our website or showroom collection.
 They then customise the ring depending on their budget and preferences for diamond quality.

 Tall settings with a slim engagement ring band

-Slim engagement rings sometimes appear with tall settings.
-Like a long, slim neck, a skinny band combined with a tall setting give grace and poise to the design.
+Slim engagement rings often feature tall settings.
+Like a long, slender neck, a skinny band combined with a tall setting give grace and poise to the design.
 For example, the Flute design featured below provides this effect.
 The slim band is slim but crafted with strength for daily wear.

 The Calla engagement ring design offers a tall setting with a slim yet durable band.